madasar/ARDroneDocker/README.md

 `docker volume rm $(docker volume ls -qf dangling=true)`

-In rare cases, the Docker container may lose internet connectivity, (no `docker0` in the output `ip route` on the host).
+In rare cases, the Docker container may lose internet connectivity, (no `docker0` in the output of `ip route` on the host).
 To remove and re add the `docker0` bridge on linux:

 `service docker stop`

 `ip link del docker0`

-`nmcli connection delete docker0 #if you use network manager` `service docker start`
+`nmcli connection delete docker0 #if you use network manager`

+`service docker start`